znetstar/tumblr-image-downloader/README.md

 # Documentation

-To generate documentation run `npm run docs` and open `docs/index.html` to view.
+Documentation is available under `docs/`.
 A copy of the documentation [is also available here](https://tumblr-image-downloader.docs.zacharyboyd.nyc).

 # Test